xtuml/training/courses/System Modeling with the xtUML Editor/Execution/Viewing-Debug-Information/Verifier Session Explorer.md

-Learn to control how see the instances created by your model as it runs.
+Learn to control how to view the instances created by your model as it runs.
 In this video, you will see how to:

 *   explore your model instance population.
 *   find the value of any attribute of any instance in the running system.